EternityForest/KaithemAutomation/help.md

 Causes the object to reject AJAX write requests from any device that does not have the permissions.
 You can apply as many permissions as you want.

-### Widget.onRequest(user) (Always Available)
+### Widget.onRequest(user,uuid) (Always Available)

 This function is automatically called when an authorized client requests the latest value.
 It must return None for unknown/no change or else a JSON serializable value specific to the widget type.
-You only need to know about this function when creating custom widgets.
+You only need to know about this function when creating custom widgets. uuid is the connection ID.

-### Widget.onUpdate(user,value) (Always Available)
+### Widget.onUpdate(user,value,uuid) (Always Available)

 This function is automatically called when an authorized client requests to set a new value. value will be specific to the widget.
-You only need to know about this function when creating custom widgets.
+You only need to know about this function when creating custom widgets. uuid is the connection ID.

 ### Widget.read() (Usually Available)